Abuton/MLPLC-full-fledge/README.md

-# pima-indians-MLPLC-full-fledge
+## pima-indians-MLPLC-full-fledge
-This repo contain a notebook, pdf format and dataset of pima indians on diabetes i want to start a new project and i will be implementing the entire process of ML model which are <br>
+This repo contain a notebook, pdf format and dataset of pima indians on diabetes conceptualized the project and implemented the entire process of ML model which are <br>
 1. Getting the data
 2. Data Cleaning and Formatting
 3. Exploratory Data Analysis